 - 30% Preparation and participation: The grade will be calculated on the basis of 300 points, congruent with its value of 30% of the final grade.125 points (~42%) will be allotted for the MindTap activities, based on timely and thorough completion according to the syllabus, accuracy, and time spent.
 175 points (~58%) will be allotted for daily performance in the course including preparation of other assigned material prior to coming to class and active participation in class.
 Students will accumulate points each day of class based on attendance, preparedness, involvement in activities, and overall engagement in the class.
 Click here to see the rubric that will be used for awarding points each day.
 In MWF classes, a maximum of 4 points per day can be earned, a maximum of 6 points per day can be earned in a TH or MW class, and a maximum of 7 points per day can be earned in a summer session class.
 Please note that electronic devices may be used only for class-related activities as indicated by the class instructor.
 Using a device for other activities during class will result in reduction of your participation grade.
 You must bring your textbook (electronic or traditional) to class each day if your instructor requires that.

-- 30% Final exam: The final exam is comprehensive and common exams are given in FLS 101, 102, 105, 110, and 201.
-Exams will be given according to the university final exam schedule and policies (scroll down to see important Notes).
-An "Expectation Sheet" which provides students with the format of the final exam will be available the last week of classes on the Common Final Exam page.
-Instructors will not distribute hard copies of this document.
+- 30% Final exam: The final exam in FLS 101, 102, 105, 110, and 201 is comprehensive and will reflect work completed in the course.
+Exams will be given according to the university final exam schedule and policies (scroll down to see Calendar Notes).
+Information about the format of the final exam will be available the last week of classes.
 Instructors and students must follow the university final exam policies and procedures.
 See additional information under Final Exams below.